 About Print Queues

 A print queue is a dedicated storage for jobs that are ready to be printed on a device.
 In MyQ, several queue types exist.
 Each type has its own specific behavior and purpose.
-In a print environment, it is common to propagate multiple queues of different types and settings, so that users can make a decision on how exactly they want to print their document.
+In a print environment, it is common to propagate multiple queues of different types and settings, so that users can decide on how exactly they want to print their document.

 Queue Types